janverschelde/PHCpack/src/Python/PHCpy2/doc/source/fourbar.rst

 The system is taken from a paper by A.P.
 Morgan and C.W.
 Wampler on **Solving a Planar Four-Bar Design Using Continuation**, published in the *Journal of Mechanical Design*, volume 112, pages 544-550, 1990.
-In the figure with caption :ref:`fig4barline`, the precision points are taken from Problem 7 in the paper.
+In :numref:`fig4barline`, the precision points are taken from Problem 7 in the paper.

 .. _fig4barline: